virgobase/Pengabdi-FinPro/README.md

 Stage 1 is Exploratory Data Analysis or EDA.
 In this stage we explore data from descriptive statistic into visualization for a better data and business understanding.

 ### Descriptive Statistic
+We conducted some analysis for checking if there are any missing data, duplicates, incorrect datatype and strange data value in our dataset.
+Based on the dataset we have [Descriptive Statistic](), there are no missing value and duplicates in our dataset.
+Hence there are few interesting columns such as, EmployeeCount and StandardHours that show 1 unique value only.
+While for 'EmployeeNumber', we assumed that the number refers to the employee ID.
+The only reason why it has a higher number than the total current employees is that the missing IDs are those employees who no longer work at the company.

 ### Univariate Analysis